Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Discrete Prokhorov Metrics for Persistence Diagrams

-\begin{thm} The space of persistence diagrams with finite $p$th moment (for some $p$) endowed with the $c \cdot t^q$-Prokhorov metric is separable. \end{thm} \begin{proof} Let $\eps>0$, $X$ a persistence diagram and $p\ge 1$.
-Let $S$ be a countable dense subset for the $p$-Wasserstein metric; this exists by \cite{Mileyko2011Probability}, Theorem 12.
+\begin{thm} Let $p \geq 1$.
+The space of persistence diagrams with finite $p$th moment endowed with the $c \cdot t^q$-Prokhorov metric is separable. \end{thm} \begin{proof} Let $\eps>0$, $X$ a persistence diagram and $p\ge 1$.
+Let $S$ be a countable dense subset for the $p$-Wasserstein metric; this exists by \cite[Theorem 12]{Mileyko2011Probability}.
+In fact they show that we can take $S$ to be the set of finite diagrams whose points have rational coordinates.
 Let $X_S\in S$ be a persistence diagram such that $W_p(X, X_S) < \eps^{\frac{p+q}{p}}\cdot c^{\frac{1}{p}}$.
 Then by Proposition \ref{prop:ProkhorovLeWasserstein}, we have

 \end{proof}